 This system is already used in some European countries, so it may be that the government can look at what worked well and what didn’t.

 These schemes can also help reduce congestion as people decide to walk and cycle where they can.

 It will be interesting to see what happens in the future.

-For the time being though, you can still purchase your vehicle tracking devices through us – for petrol, diesel and electric powered.
+For the time being, though, you can still purchase your vehicle tracking devices through us for petrol, diesel, and electric.